Skip to main content

 Premium Content

-Sign in with your account or join us to access this lesson.
+Sign in with your account or sign up to access this lesson.

 We explain why string concatenation in a loop causes exponential slowdown: strings are immutable reference types with value-type copy semantics, so every modification clones the entire string on the heap.
 The lesson covers the memory consequences, garbage collector pressure, and real-world scenarios where this matters.